Dole Archives Staff

 Coleman has recently published work in the Kansas History Journal and the online newspaper, Kansas Reflector.
 A Summer 2020 article in the Kansas Leadership Journal featured Senator Dole and the Dole Archives.

 Sarah holds a B.A. in Art History from the University of Mary Washington in Fredericksburg, Virginia, and an M.S.I.S. with a specialization in Archives and Records Enterprise from The University of Texas at Austin.
 She was awarded certification by the Academy of Certified Archivists in 2011.

-Sarah is active in the Society of American Archivists Congressional Papers Roundtable (CPR), Association of Centers for the Study of Congress (ACSC), and Kansas City Area Archivists.
-She serves on ACSC’s Scholarship Committee, CPR’s Advocacy Task Force, and as a newsletter editor for CPR.
+Sarah is active in the Society of American Archivists Congressional Papers Section (CPS) and Association of Centers for the Study of Congress (ACSC).
+She serves on ACSC’s Scholarship Committee and Digital Exhibit Taskforce, and serves as CPS newsletter editor.

 A native Kansan, Julie was proud to join the Dole Institute in 2015.
 As the public education coordinator, she leads K-12 and family education programs at the Dole Institute of Politics, including on-site, outreach, and online initiatives.